-Olga Zilberbourg‘s English-language debut LIKE WATER AND OTHER STORIES (WTAW Press) explores “bicultural identity hilariously, poignantly,” according to The Moscow Times.
-This collection received warm reviews from The Common, Los Angeles Review of Books, NYU’s Jordan Center, The Manchester Review, Rain Taxi, among others, and was named a finalist at the 2019 Foreword INDIES Book Award.
+Olga Zilberbourg’s English-language debut LIKE WATER AND OTHER STORIES (WTAW Press) explores “bicultural identity hilariously, poignantly,” according to The Moscow Times.
+This collection received warm reviews from The Common, Los Angeles Review of Books, NYU’s Jordan Center, The Manchester Review, Rain Taxi, among others, and was named a finalist in the 2019 Foreword INDIES Book Award.

 Additionally, Zilberbourg has appeared on the BBC World Service program the Forum to talk about the Soviet Wizard of Oz, Alexander Volkov.
 She is a member of the 2022 Jury of the Neustadt International Prize for Literature.
 Zilberbourg’s work won San Francisco’s Litquake Writing Contest and Willesden Herald International Short Story Prize, and earned nods from Lascaux Prize and Eyelands International Short Story Prize.
 Where Does the Sea Flow, a short film based on one of her stories, was a finalist in the Manhattan Short Film Festival.